Zell Miller Scholarship

 90 attempted semester hours

 (except for beginning Freshmen enrolled below full-time)

-If the student does not maintain the 3.3 GPA requirement, but does have a 3.0 or higher GPA, the student can be reviewed for HOPE Scholarship (see HOPE Scholarship information).
+If the student does not maintain the 3.3 GPA requirement, but does have at least a 3.0 GPA, the student can be reviewed for HOPE Scholarship (see HOPE Scholarship information).